kyomuhai/Kyomuhangi-and-Giorgi_-thresholdfree/README.md

 # Packages
-Packages to install: numDeriv, tidyverse, latex2exp, data.table
+This code is run in R. Packages to install: numDeriv, tidyverse, latex2exp, data.table

 # Data